simple-restricted-token/simple-restricted-token/README.md

 Tokens implementing the standard are best constructed by composing said restrictions through multiple contract inheritance.

 ### For Lawyers

-You may have been seeking to find a way for you issuers to enforce investor limits, control flowback between US and non-US investors, and other similar restrictions.
-This standard provides an avenue by which a technically capable team of engineers can meet those requirements.
+You may have been seeking a way for your issuers to enforce investor limits, control flowback between US and non-US investors, or other similar restrictions.

+The standard provides an avenue by which a team of capable engineers may meet those requirements.

 ### For Issuers

-Your counsel may have asked you questions such as:
+Your counsel may have asked you questions similar to the following:

 * "How can we limit the number of token holders to 2,000 persons or less?"
 * "How can we prevent flowback from non-US token holders to US token holders?"
 * "What if a sanctioned persons gets a hold of the token?
 Can you take it away?"

-This standard was created as a means of better responding to these questions.
-While this token standard does not inherently enable compliance, it does provide the tools necessary to comply with requirements as put forth by counsel.
+While this standard does not inherently enable compliance, it does provide the tools necessary to comply with requirements as put forth by counsel.

 ## The Standard
 The standard builds on ERC-20's interface, adding two functions: